-The worker is responsible for reviewing the case record prior to Approval to ensure that all eligibility issues are addressed and a complete and correct determination of eligibility is made.
+The worker is responsible for reviewing the case record prior to the Final Intake interview to ensure that all eligibility issues are addressed and a complete and correct determination of eligibility is made.

-• i-Files - a careful review of the Form 2129, CAAP Intake Instructions, will ensure that the client is held accountable to meeting all his responsibilities.

-• CalWIN - a close attention shall be paid to the case narrative and previous worker's comments, so as to be able to tie up any loose ends and follow through on any questions/instructions the previous worker might have had.
-Check Case Comments to determine if the applicant has attended Orientation within the last 60 days.
+- i-Files a careful review of the Form 2129, CAAP Intake Instructions, will ensure that the client is held accountable to meeting all his responsibilities. - CalWIN a close attention should be paid to the case narrative and previous worker's comments, so as to be able to tie up any loose ends and follow through on any questions/instructions the previous worker might have had.
+Check Case Comments to determine if the applicant has attended Orientation within the last 60 days. - COSTS determine if the client had attended the Triage appointment.
+Review the employability rating and determine corresponding work activity requirement or exemptions.